 The following are some signs that might alert you that someone you know may be affected by domestic and family violence:

-- She seems afraid or nervous around her partner, or needs to constantly ‘keep the peace’
+- They seem afraid or nervous around their partner, or need to constantly ‘keep the peace’.

-- She may have unlikely injuries or bruises or is often ‘not well’ or having ‘silly’ accidents
+- They may have unlikely injuries or bruises or is often ‘not well’ or having ‘silly accidents’.

-- She may miss work or cancel arrangements with short notice or vague excuses
+- They may miss work or cancel arrangements with short notice or vague excuses.

-- Her partner controls all aspects of her life: – finances, friends, work and social life
+- Their partner controls all aspects of their life: – finances, friends, work and social life.

-- Her partner may also be overly possessive or jealous
+- Their partner may also be overly possessive or jealous.

-- Her children seem fearful or on edge in his company or at the mention of his name
+- Their children seem fearful or on edge in their abusers company or at the mention of their name.

 It can be hard to know what to do for the best, and often people are reticent to bring up what is often thought to be a very ‘private, family or intimate’ matter.